Amazon FBA for beginners

 The fees for selling via FBA often work out cheaper than storing and sending products to customers yourself, plus it’s a lot less work!
 Imagine having to go and queue up every day at your local post office to ship your orders!

 But the FBA costs all have an effect on your overall profit margin, so it’s important to factor in what sort of margin you are going to need.
 For example you also need to pay a ‘referral fee’ which is basically Amazon jargon for commission.
-This commission is 15% for most product categories, but for some it is more, for example for kindle related products.
+This commission is 15% for most categories, but for some it is more, for example for kindle related products.

 So it’s really important you understand these fees, because they will help you to understand your profit.
 At the end of the day, this is a business, and you want to know how much dough you’re going to get after all the fees!